 Plugin / App Support

 There are a vast array of Plugins / Apps available from both HomeSeer themselves and from third-party developers.
 These Plugins / Apps help provide support for external systems, such as Philips Hue, Sonos, IFTTT and Yamaha.
 Plugins / Apps allow you to do more advanced things without needing to develop your own code.

 HomeSeer are one of a very few manufacturers to monetise their Plugin / App infrastructure and this really helps to reward developers for the time they spend on developing for the platform.
 It also means that you are a paying customer entitled to official support if there are any issues with the Plugin / App - something that is missing from other Controllers.

 Since the HomeSeer software is capable of running on both Linux and Windows operating systems, Plugins / Apps are targeted at each platform separately.
-The HomeSeer S6 PRO can run all versions of Plugins / Apps whereas the other models will only run Plugins / Apps that are targeted at the Linux operating system.
+The HomeSeer PRO and Plus can run all versions of Plugins / Apps whereas the HomeSeer Pi model will only run Plugins / Apps that are targeted at the Linux operating system.

-The HomeSeer Zee S2 is limited to only running 5 of the Linux plugins due to performance constraints of the hardware.
+The HomeSeer Pi is also limited to only running 5 of the Linux plugins due to performance constraints of the hardware.
 While there is no real limit to the number of Plugins / Apps that can be installed on the other HomeSeer Controllers, you may see the performance affected if you run too many!
-Bear in mind the CPU and Memory specifications mentioned previously - if you are planning to run a lot of Plugins / Apps then it would be worth considering the higher specification of the HomeSeer SEL PRO and HomeSeer S6 PRO.
+Bear in mind the CPU and Memory specifications mentioned previously - if you are planning to run a lot of Plugins / Apps then it would be worth considering the higher specification of the HomeSeer PRO.